Table of Contents

 TL;DR

 Optical Character Recognition (OCR) is the technology that converts images of text into machine-readable strings.
 Modern OCR goes far beyond simple character recognition: it can preserve document layout, extract tables, recognize mathematical formulas, locate text regions with bounding boxes, and convert scanned documents to structured formats like Markdown.
-In LM-Kit.NET, two OCR engines are available: VlmOcr, powered by vision language models, for AI-driven transcription with deep understanding of document structure; and TesseractOcr, the industry-standard engine for fast, layout-aware text extraction with support for 34 languages.
+In LM-Kit.NET, two OCR engines are available: VlmOcr, powered by vision language models, for AI-driven transcription with deep understanding of document structure; and LMKitOcr, a high-throughput engine with very high accuracy on business documents, advanced page layout handling, and support for 34 languages.

 What is OCR?